As an expert NLP trainer, there’s one question that I’m often asked: “How do you become an NLP coach?”

 Deal with the issues of becoming an NLP coach

 Part of your contracting will be about dealing with deep issues that transcend coaching.
-Coaching is not therapy: you need to know when – and how – to say to a client tactfully but clearly that you can’t help them with X, instead they need to see someone qualified to deal with such issues.
+Being a coach is not offering therapy: you need to know when – and how – to say to a client tactfully but clearly that you can’t help them with X, instead they need to see someone qualified to deal with such issues.

-As your coaching skills improve and your experience deepens, you will find yourself able to tackle deeper problems – but start simple and work towards these goals.
+As your skills as a coach improve and your experience deepens, you will find yourself able to tackle deeper problems – but start simple and work towards these goals.

 Resist the temptation to coach those close to you